-- Video length: 1:11
+- Video length: 3:05.

 Open the project

-Your project will contain a 2D map zoomed to a location on the North Island of New Zealand, with layers that represent walking trails, locations of mangrove, and the walking trails that come within 150 meters of mangrove.
 Mangrove is a type of ecosystem that contains valuable natural resources and diverse animal species.
 The mangrove is a unique environment and interesting to ecotourists, so the conservation of this land cover is important.

 - Start ArcGIS Pro and sign in if necessary.